 This post may contain affiliate links, which allow us to earn money at no additional cost to you.
 For more information, please read our Disclaimer.

 Have you ever read something and suddenly find yourself telling everyone about it?
 That happened to me with Atomic Habits: An Easy and Proven Way to Build Good Habits and Break Bad Ones by James Clear.
-After reading, I found myself constantly referencing it in conversations with my team.
+This book has transformed the way I approach setting and achieving goals.
+The intersection with building financial independence is incredible.

 For a quick taste, here are 15 FI-relevant quotes.
 After you’re done, get your hands on the book and enjoy.